 Complications of a “Enlarged Heart” are more likely to occur when the enlargement is in certain areas of your heart.
 For example, congestive heart failure is most often caused when the left ventricle of your heart is affected.

 Once you’ve been diagnosed with congestive heart failure, your cardiac treatment must remain ongoing to keep you well.
-Your cardiovascular doctor typically begins by treating the underlying cause of your heart failure, often with treatments such as:
+Your New York City cardiovascular doctor typically begins by treating the underlying cause of your heart failure, often with heart failure treatments such as: